Updates: August 2024

 The theory and development of computer systems able to perform tasks that usually require human intelligence, such as visual perception, speech recognition and decision-making.

-The data needed to train an AI system is referred to as the input data, and the results produced by the system as the output.
+The data used to train an AI system is referred to as the input data, and the results produced by the system as the output.

 Generative artificial intelligence